The Day of Revolution

-The Day of Revolution (革命の日, Kakumei no Hi) is a Japanese manga written and illustrated by Mikiyo Tsuda.
-The series was serialized in Shinshokan's manga magazine South between April 1998 and February 2001.
-The manga is licensed in English by Digital Manga Publishing and has been released in North America in 2006.
+The Day of Revolution (革命の日, Kakumei no Hi) is a Japanese manga series written and illustrated by Mikiyo Tsuda.
+It was serialized in Shinshokan's shōjo manga magazine South from 1999 to 2001; two volumes were published.
 Two drama CDs based on the series were produced, the first in July 2001 and the second in March 2002.
-The story mainly focuses around a boy who starts to live as a girl and how his group of friends changes due to his new lifestyle.
+The story mainly focuses around an intersex boy who starts to live as a girl upon revelation of being intersex and how her group of friends changes due to her new lifestyle.

+The series was initially intended to be completed in a single volume.
+After Tsuda went to a convention and saw fans thought it ended on a cliffhanger, she was convinced by a friend that it needed a more conclusive resolution, so she wrote a second volume to give it a proper ending.
+A major theme is the difference of social standing between Megumi as a boy and as a girl.
+Critics have praised the story, particularly the humor, and the artwork, though some felt the backgrounds lacked detail.
+After the end of the series, it was spun-off into the manga Princess Princess, with Megumi's boyfriend, Mikoto, as one of the three protagonists.